JavIsso/Cv-Porfolio/readme.md

 Product Designer with over 17 years of experience in multimedia design and creative direction, specializing in user-centered design, workflow optimization, and cross-functional collaboration.
 Skilled in Adobe XD, Blender, Unity, and various project management tools, with a passion for creating engaging, functional, and visually compelling products that exceed user expectations.
 Proven ability to optimize processes, improve usability, and elevate the overall quality of digital products.

 ---
-### Achievements
+## Achievements

-## 🌐[LiRO](https://www.liro.pet/) – Online Pet Medical Records
+### 🌐[LiRO](https://www.liro.pet/) – Online Pet Medical Records

+**What:**
-**What:** Founded and led the product vision and execution of a digital platform replacing paper-based veterinary medical records with a centralized online system.
+Founded and led the product vision and execution of a digital platform replacing paper-based veterinary medical records with a centralized online system.
+**How:**

-**How:** Defined product strategy, UX architecture, and workflows; led a multidisciplinary team of 4 collaborators; worked closely with veterinarians to align the product with real-world operational needs.
+Defined product strategy, UX architecture, and workflows; led a multidisciplinary team of 4 collaborators; worked closely with veterinarians to align the product with real-world operational needs.
+**Impact:**

-**Impact:** Enabled veterinarians to fully eliminate paper records, increased client return rates through automated vaccination and deworming reminders, and reduced in-clinic administrative time by over 50%.
+Enabled veterinarians to fully eliminate paper records, increased client return rates through automated vaccination and deworming reminders, and reduced in-clinic administrative time by over 50%.

-**Tech & Methods:** Product Strategy, UX/UI Design, Agile, Scrum, User Research, Figma, Jira, GitLab, Adobe Suite, ChatGPT, Gemini.
+**Tech & Methods:**
+Product Strategy, UX/UI Design, Agile, Scrum, User Research, Figma, Jira, GitLab, Adobe Suite, ChatGPT, Gemini.

-## 🌐[TGA](https://tgacompany.com/index.html) – Video games for corporate training
+### 🌐[TGA](https://tgacompany.com/index.html) – Video games for corporate training

+**What:**
-**What:** Led product ownership and delivery for large-scale gamified educational products, including the successful public launch of a multi-platform educational game.
+Led product ownership and delivery for large-scale gamified educational products, including the successful public launch of a multi-platform educational game.
+**How:**

-**How:** Acted as formal Product Owner and primary bridge between client, development, design, learning, and delivery teams; defined gameplay systems, documentation standards, and delivery processes.
+Acted as formal Product Owner and primary bridge between client, development, design, learning, and delivery teams; defined gameplay systems, documentation standards, and delivery processes.
+**Impact:**

-**Impact:** Achieved a smooth and successful launch across web and mobile platforms by ensuring product clarity, alignment, and readiness; significantly reduced delivery friction and rework through early issue detection and structured documentation.
+Achieved a smooth and successful launch across web and mobile platforms by ensuring product clarity, alignment, and readiness; significantly reduced delivery friction and rework through early issue detection and structured documentation.

-**Tech & Methods:** Product Ownership, Cross-functional Leadership, Agile, Jira, Miro, Figma, Notion, Documentation Frameworks, AI-assisted workflows (ChatGPT, internal GPTs).
+**Tech & Methods:**
+Product Ownership, Cross-functional Leadership, Agile, Jira, Miro, Figma, Documentation Frameworks.

-## Game Cloud Network
+### Game Cloud Network

+**What:**
-**What:** Led product design and 3D production for mobile games, overseeing end-to-end delivery across multiple titles.
+Led product design and 3D production for mobile games, overseeing end-to-end delivery across multiple titles.
+**How:**

-**How:** Supervised and coordinated a team of 6 3D artists, defined production workflows, and collaborated closely with project management and art direction to optimize pipelines.
+Supervised and coordinated a team of 6 3D artists, defined production workflows, and collaborated closely with project management and art direction to optimize pipelines.
+**Impact:**

-**Impact:** Reduced error margins and rework by standardizing asset production processes, improving delivery consistency and overall production efficiency.
+Reduced error margins and rework by standardizing asset production processes, improving delivery consistency and overall production efficiency.

-**Tech & Methods:** Product Design, Workflow Optimization, Scrum, Agile, Jira, Miro, Blender 3D, Adobe XD, Substance Painter.
+**Tech & Methods:**
+Product Design, Workflow Optimization, Scrum, Agile, Jira, Miro, Blender 3D, Adobe XD, Substance Painter.

 ---